Public records · official trail

 Use these before relying on a deadline, decision, meeting note or official wording.

-- Start with the topic hubUse the route that matches the record type before searching every dated issue.
+- Start with the topic hubUse the page that matches the record type before searching every dated issue.

-- Keep source names attachedDo not separate a summary from the public body, outlet, source page or original document route.
+- Keep source names attachedDo not separate a summary from the public body, outlet, source page or original document.

 - Check deadlines twiceTender closes, meeting dates, consultation windows and event times can change after publication.